-honeycomb with dripping honey
+honeycomb dripping with honey

 If you are a first-year beekeeper, you’re probably wondering how much honey is enough to get your hives through the winter.
 Don’t stress.
 It is a pretty common question among those new to the hobby.
 And if you don’t get the right answer, it’s not the end of the world.
 You can still feed your bees manually if you discover you have not left enough honey.